microsoft/UVAtlas/README.md

 * The UWP projects and the Win10 classic desktop project include configurations for the ARM64 platform.
 Building these requires installing the ARM64 toolset.

+* For ARM64/AArch64 development, the VS 2022 compiler is strongly recommended over the VS 2019 toolset.
+The Windows SDK (26100 or later) is not compatible with VS 2019 for Win32 on ARM64 development. *Note that the ARM32/AArch32 platform is [deprecated](https://learn.microsoft.com/windows/arm/arm32-to-arm64)*.

-* When using clang/LLVM for the ARM64 platform, the Windows 11 SDK ([22000](https://walbourn.github.io/windows-sdk-for-windows-11/)) or later is required.
+* When using clang/LLVM for the ARM64/AArch64 platform, the Windows 11 SDK ([22000](https://walbourn.github.io/windows-sdk-for-windows-11/)) or later is required.

 ## Contributing